 Are you a mindless muncher?
 You snack your way through the day and have small portions food constantly.

 You progress through the day by visiting your office drawer for snacks, or very frequent visits to the fridge to fill up.

 ‘A little a lot’ means essentially a lot of food though a day.
-The mindless muncher seldom eats properly at meal times, and sometimes even skips meals in favour of the favourite snack hunt habit.
-The mindless muncher is often overeating, and also mildly under nourished as the skipped proper meals are replaced by too much of one food group (often sugars, fats or carbs).
-By understanding which foods are the most common triggers, and getting to into proper balanced healthier meal routines will get a mindless muncher back on track.
+The mindless muncher seldom eats properly at meal times, and sometimes even skips meals to indulge in the favorite snack hunt habit.
+The mindless muncher is often overeating, and also mildly undernourished as the skipped proper meals are replaced by too much of one food group (often sugars, fats or carbs).
+By understanding which foods are the most common triggers, and getting into proper balanced healthier meal routines will get a mindless muncher back on track.
 Check the tips and Food Cravings Goodbye Guide below.

 Food Cravings: The Screamer